blackbaud/skyux1/js/sky/src/selectfield/docs/demo.md

 ---
 name: Select Field
 icon: search-plus
-summary: The select field control launches a modal with items available for selection.
+summary: The select field directive launches a modal that displays items for users to select.
 ---

-The select field control launches a modal with items available for selection.
-The select field can be set to use either single or multi select mode depending on whether the field permits multiple selections.
-In multi-select mode, the selected items appear below the select field, while in single-select mode, the selected item appears within the select field.
+The select field directive launches a modal that displays items for users to select.
+By default, the modal allows users to select multiple items.
+To limit users to a single selection, you can specify single-select mode.
+In multi-select mode, user selections appear below the select field.
+In single-selct mode, the selection appears within the field.

 ### Select Field Settings ###
-  - `bb-select-field` &mdash; Creates a control which launches a modal with items available for selection.
+  - `bb-select-field` &mdash; Creates a field that launches a modal with items for users to select.
-    - `ng-model` &mdash; The array of items selected by the control.
+    - `ng-model` &mdash; The array of items that users select on the modal.
-    - `bb-select-field-text` &mdash; The text that appears in the select field.
-For the single-select field, it will be used as placeholder text.
+    - `bb-select-field-text` &mdash; For multi-select mode, specifies the text to display in the link that opens the modal.
+For single-select mode, specifies the placeholder text to display in the field until users make selections.
-    - `bb-select-field-style` &mdash; When set to `single`, single-select styling will be used for the select field.
-Otherwise, multi-select styling will be used for the select field.
+    - `bb-select-field-style` &mdash; *(Optional.)* Indicates whether to display the select field in single- or multi-select mode.
+By default, the select field uses multi-select mode and you do not need this property.
+To limit users to a single selection, include this property and set it to `single`.
-    - `bb-select-field-click` &mdash; *(Optional.)* A function provided by the user that will be called when the user clicks the select field.
-Useful when initial items for the picker must be fetched remotely each time the picker is launched.
+    - `bb-select-field-click` &mdash; *(Optional.)* Specifies a function to be called when users click the select field.
+This function is useful when you must fetch the initial items on the modal remotely each time the modal launches.
-    - `bb-select-field-picker` &mdash; The directive that defines the contents of the select field picker modal.
+    - `bb-select-field-picker` &mdash; Defines the content to display in the select field modal.
-      - `bb-select-field-picker-template` &mdash; The template for the contents of the select field picker modal.
-Generally includes a `bb-checklist-control`.
+      - `bb-select-field-picker-template` &mdash; Specifies a template for the content of the modal.
+The modal generally includes [a `bb-checklist` directive ](../checklist) to create a filterable checkbox list for users to select items.
-      - `bb-select-field-picker-header` &mdash; *(Optional.)* The header text for the select field picker modal.
-If not defined, it will be set to 'Select value'.
+      - `bb-select-field-picker-header` &mdash; *(Optional.)* Specifies a header for the select field modal. *(Default: 'Select value')*